mathieusouflis/turing-app-clean-architecture/apps/backend/README.md

-# Turing Machine Backend - Machine d'Addition Unaire
+# Turing Machine Backend - Unary Addition Machine

 A clean architecture implementation of a unary addition Turing Machine backend using Fastify, PostgreSQL, and Drizzle ORM.

 This backend implements a simple unary addition machine that transforms unary symbols (`_` = 1) according to specific transition rules.

-## 🎯 Subject Requirements
+## Subject Requirements

 This backend implements the unary addition machine as specified: